 In the dinosaur gallery look out for the explanation of how Hypsilophodon dinosaurs came to be fossilised.
 In brief, a lower bed was deposited – ‘perhaps fairly rapidly (days/weeks)’ – which then dried out and became lightly vegetated.
 Flash floods produced river channels and thick volumes of sand which clogged the channels and spilled onto the floodplain.
 Ripple marks, dinosaur footprints and water escape structures indicate that deposition was rapid and short-lived.
 Another flash flood surged across the floodplain, overwhelmed a herd of Hypsilophodon, and over a few ‘days or weeks’ buried them in sediment.
 In this way metres of sediment built up, not over tens of thousands of years, but months or, at most, a few years.

 ‘Fossil stories’ is one section of a museum that also displays prehistoric and ancient Egyptian artefacts, material from Hadrians Wall, stuffed animals and other things.
 The fossils date from the Cretaceous back to the Carboniferous.
 Some of the most eye-catching are reproductions, e.g. the 4-metre high Tyrannosaurus rex and Archaeopteryx.
 Among the originals, the most noteworthy are casts of the trees Lepidodendron and Sigillaria, major constituents of the swamp forests that were buried by sand and eventually became the coals for which Newcastle is famous.
 In 2003 the surrounding North Pennines was the first part of Britain to be designated a European Geopark.
 Sadly, the open-cast mines and quarries which once displayed the coal seams in stratigraphic context have all been filled, though places along the coast provide limited exposures.
 The museum displays its exhibits in gloomy light (dimmer than implied by the photographs).
 Accompanying labels are pedestrian, some with typos, and trust the reader with the barest of information: ‘Fossils of Lepidodendron, bark,’ ‘These are fossils trunks of tree-like clubmosses called Sigillaria,’ ‘Slab showing many fossil ammonites, geologists refer to this as a death assemblage’ etc – nothing to indicate where they were found or the name of the formation, and stories are not told.
 A fine display of minerals is tagged on at the end, but again with the sparsest of information.
 Who is any the wiser for being told that one shiny item is ‘stibnite’, another ‘pectolite’?
-On the plus side, nor is there any attempt to indoctrinate visitors in the theory of evolution and the like.
+On the plus side, nor is there any attempt to indoctrinate visitors in the theory of evolution.